Watch the Pritzker-Bailey Illinois governor debate at 7pm

 This will be the first of two face-to-face debates during the campaign ahead of Election Day, Nov.
 8.

 There are three ways viewers can watch the debate when it begins at 7 p.m.
-Thursday — broadcasted on WMBD, on CIProud.com, or on the CIProud 2 Go mobile app.
-Nexstar stations throughout Illinois will also be broadcasting the event.
+Thursday — broadcasted on our station or streamed on this website and our app.

 Tune in online for a pre-show starting at 6:30 p.m. with an analysis of what you should be paying attention to tonight during the debate.